 From captivating stories of early explorers and modern day adventure to essential travel resources and field guides, these must-read Patagonia books dive deep into the history, natural environment and culture of Chilean Patagonia.
-If you’re planning a trip to this majestic and rugged region, you’ll surely want to put a few of these books on your reading list.
+If you’re planning a trip to this majestic and rugged region, you’ll surely want to put a few of these Chile travel books on your reading list.

 Essential Patagonia Books